astridRiv/RizzleApp/README.md

 The backend we've decided to use for our app is the Django REST Framework due to it's flexibility building Web APIs.
 By building our app around a client-server model, we've simplified how our app interacts with with a database using representational state transfer, or REST.
 We created our own Web API so that our app can access the resources from the backend by using HTTP methods.
+The backend also allows us to use authentication and authorization to determine if users accessing these resources have proper credentials.

 ## How to get set up